Being a Mentor

 Who Can Be a Mentor?

-A Mentor must be a Full Member of the Institute in good standing who has more than three years’ experience as a Full Member (Registered Professional Planner or equivalent) with the Canadian Institute of Planners and/or an Affiliate.
-Since the Mentor’s role is intended to be collegial, it is anticipated that the Mentor will often be a supervisor, close work colleague, or other close professional colleague of the Candidate member, although this is not mandatory.
+A Mentor must be a full member of a Provincial /Territorial Institute or Association (PTIA) /RPP (or LPP, etc.) in good standing for at least 3 years (Registered Professional Planner or equivalent) with the Canadian Institute of Planners and/or a Provincial/Territorial Institute or Association (PTIAs).
+Since the Mentor's role is intended to be collegial, it is anticipated that the Mentor will often be a supervisor, close work colleague, or other close professional colleague of the Candidate member, although this is not mandatory.

 What Is Involved In Being a Mentor?